josh-collinsworth/joco-sveltekit/src/lib/content/posts/words-everyone-gets-wrong.md

 **Leery** means the same thing: “_I'm **leery** of any company that makes such bold claims_.”

-**Weary**, however, means "tired." “_I'm **weary** of these broken promises from our vendor_.”
+**Weary**, however, means "tired." “_I'm **weary** from being up late last night_.”
 Weary is often mistakenly used instead of wary, though, probably because it sounds a lot like leery.

-### I can't overstate / it can't be overstated

-This phrase is very commonly messed up, because it uses a negative to make a positive statement, and so it can sound like you're saying the opposite of what you mean.

-If you **can't overstate** something (or if it can't be overstated), that means no words could diminish its significance: “_I can't overstate the importance of sales growth this quarter_.”

-But the negative "can't" in there confuses a lot of speakers.
-So avoid saying you _can_ overstate the importance, or confusing "overstate" with "understate." (_I can't understate_ would mean: it's absolutely trivial.)

-### Per se / per say
+## Per se

 This one is doubly tricky, because the original phrase is not only Latin, but it's _also_ commonly misused and misunderstood.

 People commonly use **per se** to mean "exactly," as in: “_I wouldn't say I was mad about it, **per se**_.”
 But while that usage isn't always wrong, it isn't always right, either.

 **Per se** _actually_ means "by itself," "on its own," or "intrinsically."
-If it helps: you can use the phrase **per se** anywhere you might use the phrase "in and of itself": “_I don't hate Tailwind **per se**, I just can't stand the culture around it_.”
-Or: “_the new HR software isn't bad **per se**, but people are having a hard time getting used to it_.”
+You can substitute **per se** anywhere you might use the phrase "in and of itself":

+“_I don't hate Tailwind **per se** (in and of itself), I just can't stand the culture around it_.”
+Or: “_it wasn't a bad decision **per se** (on its own), but it's having some undesirable side effects_.”
-**Per say**, as some people assume it's spelled, is actually not a phrase.

-### Chock-full / chalk(ed) full

-This is another one that's tricky because the main word in the phrase is a bit archaic.
+## Chock-full

+One of the more archaic words on the list, a **chock**, in this case, is a wooden wedge stuffed into a barrel to fill any empty gaps.
+(You may also know a "chock" as a triangular block used to keep wheels from rolling, but that's a slightly different meaning.)

-A **chock** is a wooden wedge stuffed into a barrel to fill any empty gaps.
-Chocks were used to prevent the contents of barrels from shifting in transit, and to make sure there was no empty space for anything unwanted to get into.
+In this context, chocks were used to prevent the contents of containers from shifting in transit, and to make sure there was no empty space for anything unwanted to get into or hide in.

 So to say something is stuffed to the maximum, you say it's **chock-full**: “_that presentation was **chock-full** of useful information to take back to the team_.”
-(Notice it _is_ hyphenated, and it's not **chocked** full, because **chock** is a noun in this case, not a verb.)
+(Notice the hyphenation.)

-**Chalk full** is not a phrase, and neither are **chocked/chalked full**.
-(You do, however, **chalk it up** to a misunderstanding.)
+Some people mishear the phrase as "chalk full," but that's not a phrase, and it's also “**chock-full**,” not “_chocked_-full."
+(You may, however, _chalk_ it up to a misunderstanding.)

-### Flesh out / flush out
+## Flesh out / flush out

 You **flesh out** a loose concept or idea; “_we had a meeting to **flesh out** the design of the new feature in more detail_.”

 You **flush out** something you want to be removed, especially from a hiding place. “_We were finally able to **flush out** the code causing those flaky CI errors_.”

-### Elicit / illicit
+## Elicit / illicit

 Probably not as common as most of the mistakes on this list, but still worth a mention, since these homophones are easily confused.

-To **elicit** is to evoke or draw out a reaction: “_the CEO's comments on diversity **elicited** some strong pushback_.”
+To **elicit** is to evoke or draw out a reaction: “_the CEO's sexist comments **elicited** some strong pushback_.”

 **Illicit** means forbidden or illegal: “_we're not supposed to have games on our company laptops, but Todd installed an **illicit** copy of Balatro_.”

+## Say your piece / say your peace

+These two phrases are actually both correct, but you'd use them differently.

+To say your **piece** is to state your opinion; to play your part (your **piece**). “_I **said my piece** in the meeting, as did everyone else_.”

+To **say your peace**, on the other hand, is getting everything off your chest.
+You might **say your peace** at a funeral, for example, or in a deep conversation. “_We had a long conversation where I **said my peace** on everything I've been feeling, and now I'm ready to move on._” It means to be at peace, because you've said everything you have to say.

-### Discrete / discreet
+## Discrete / discreet

-Even ardent grammar snobs get these two confused.
+These words aren't as old-fashioned as many on the list, but I felt they were worth including since they're very easily confused.
 (I have to look it up every time myself.)

 **Discrete** means separate or distinct: “_our email is sent from a **discrete** server not connected with our main app_.”